J-Tech-Japan/Sekiban/docs/docfx_project/articles/sekiban-event-sourcing-basics.md

 After those preparation, all you need to do to start testing your Sekiban Aggregate is following code.

+`Sekiban.Testing` package methods uses GWT style naming and you can write Given When Then styles.
+It does not have Arrange Act Assert methods name but it can be use in AAA style as well.
+Also it have helper to get events or aggregates, so you can write testing with your own way using `FluentAssertion` or any other C# testing helpers.

 ```csharp
 public class UserPointSpec : AggregateTest<UserPoint, DomainDependency>
 {